 Enjoy spending hours preparing something new and complicated while you catch up with loved ones or listen to some really great pop music (did you know we’re in a pop music renaissance?
 No?
 Just me?
 Anyway…)

 How is your meal planning going?
 Is it non-existent or are you crushing it?
 Do you sometimes fall off your veganism because you skipped planning?
 Share below and tag @plentyvegan on Instagram to connect!

-If you want to get some more ideas for how to eat a simple vegan diet, check out the Plenty Vegan Plan – start with the free stuff and see if you want some more resources by getting the whole shebang (one week’s worth of an easy vegan meal plan and grocery list included – simple vegan meal planning!).
+If you want to get some more ideas and support for how to eat a simple vegan diet, check out the Plenty Vegan Plan (one week’s worth of an easy vegan meal plan and grocery list included – simple vegan meal planning!).

 *This post contains affiliate links.
 In the case that you would purchase something using the link, I receive a small commission from affiliate partners which helps support my work here.